 Notice how green is opposite of red on the color wheel.
 This means that adding some green to a stain will help neutralize or hide the red in red oak.
 Plus anytime you mix a primary color with its opposite on the color wheel, you get brown.
 And that’s what we’re trying to achieve.

-So, for this alternative method for taking the red out of red oak, you can experiment and mix your own custom stain color by adding in some green.
+So, for this alternative method of taking the red out of red oak, you can experiment and mix your own custom stain color by adding in some green.
 Or you can find a stain that already has some green in it.

-Trying to achieve a desired color for red oak can be a challenge, but I hope these tips are a help to you!
+Trying to achieve the desired color for red oak can be a challenge, but I hope these tips are a help to you!
 Remember to be careful working with lye and don’t be afraid to experiment with different amounts of bleach and mixing your own stain colors.